HOW MANY KNOWN GOSPELS EXIST? -Part 1, Second Edition.

 Conclusions On The Greatest Secret Of John.

 One of the greatest enigmas in the Torah is the identity of Melchizedek (Gen. 14:18).
 This secret is revealed by Christ Jesus in the aforementioned incident, a jihad with the Prushim chiefs at the Temple.
 It is difficult to draw too many conclusions over exactly what was said, for the intricacies of a Greek text render it impossible to translate this passage back into Hebrew.
 Yet it is clear that the Messiah declared himself eternal, and a witness to Abram, who rejoiced to know salvation would deliver his seed (Gen. 17:6) in the presence of Christ Jesus (John 8:56-58).
 The matter of Melchizedek not being human is strongly supported by 11Q13/11QMelch.
-Then this is the same angel whose name has been corrupted, in Daniel, to Michael (Dan.
-10:13,21, 12:1).
+Then is this the same angel whose name has been corrupted, in Daniel, to Michael (Dan.
+10:13,21, 12:1)?
 It may be conjectured that some post-exile scribe got confused with one of the three angels who visited Abraham in a later incident.

 The "Fatal Error".